 Sustainable Innovation Leading the Way

-Companies that positively impact people, planet, and profit often offer the most exciting sustainable innovations.
+Companies that positively impact people, the planet, and profit often offer the most exciting sustainable innovations.
 And experts agree it is these innovators who must use their vast resources and scale to address societal and environmental issues.

 Together with disruptive technologies, new mindsets and business models such as a circular economy are what define innovation in the sustainability sphere.
 What is sustainable innovation?
 It’s a process where, from idea generation to research and development and commercialization, sustainability considerations are integrated into a company’s systems.

 A critical component of sustainability, innovation is now seen as an indicator of which companies are leaders and which are followers.
 Those who lead know that business as usual is not enough.
-The reinvention of products and services to achieve market advantages has taken the place of traditional determining factors like costs savings, risk management, and reputation.
+The reinvention of products and services to achieve market advantages has taken the place of traditional determining factors like cost savings, risk management, and reputation.

 The 17 SDGs are invaluable to advancing sustainability goals as they give innovators an awareness of the complicated and interrelated challenges humans face.